civictechsweden/civictech.se/_events/community-tools.md

 Pernilla Näsfors Östmar and Mattias Jägerskog who both have decades of experience with community building in Sweden.

-**Special guest**
+**Special guests**

+_Francesca Pick_
+Francesca is an ecosystem builder that helps people and organisations all over the world work with participatory governance, network building, collaborative decision-making and budgeting.
+She has been key in building up communities such as [Enspiral](https://www.enspiral.com/) and [Ouishare](https://www.ouishare.net/) and uses that knowledge to help others shift to participatory and transparent practices.
+Read more about Francesca and see videos from her talks on [https://www.francescapick.com](https://www.francescapick.com "https://www.francescapick.com").

+_Hugi Ásgeirsson_

-Hugi Ásgeirsson is an instigator of participatory places, events, and communities who likes to make decentralized communities tick and tock.
+Hugi is an instigator of participatory places, events, and communities who likes to make decentralized communities tick and tock.
 He's a co-founder at [Blivande](https://forum.blivande.com/t/civic-tech-lab-community-tools-23-february-2021-9-12-am-cet/1936), co-director of [Edgeryders](https://edgeryders.eu/t/civic-tech-lab-community-tools-23-february-2021-9-12-am-cet/15360) and project manager for the civic tech project [Plato](https://www.platoproject.org/).

 **Who can participate?**